 While Reed's accolades include numerous Emmy awards, he's most proud of the simple things like being a family man.
 Reed is the father of four children, Wesley, Kai, Asher & Rion.

-Reed is also a bit of a real estate nut, with his most recent project taking place in the Utah ghost town of Myton, where he and his family bought and restored a century-old former Presbyterian Church.
-Viewers have watched the progress on Facebook by searching for 1915 Chapel House.
+Reed is also a bit of a real estate nut, with his most recent project taking place in the Utah ghost town of Myton, where he bought and restored a century-old former Presbyterian Church, which is now on the National Register of Historic Places because of Reed’s restoration work.

 "You want to know me, you have to know my core belief," says Reed.
 "Every Life has a Story, Every Story has a Lesson and every lesson has the power to change the world.
 To tell stories, to get those lessons out there and to hold a mirror up to a changing world is humbling.
 It's a high honor." -Reed Cowan